 The waistband is a wide black elastic band.
 I cut it 1 inch (2.5 cm) wider than my waist measure.
 It’s sewn on stretched out with a zig-zag stitch.
 It is wide enough to wear a belt on top.
 However, belts may get tangled up in the clothes of your dance partner.
 Therefore, I stay away from accessorizing with belts when creating a dance outfit.

-Styling the dance outfit
+Styling the Skirt

 I paired the DIY skirt with my own black, off-white and coral pink Hawaiian-print silk blouse.
 Thus, together the pieces look like a mixed prints dress.
 I went for a rouge in terracotta and lipstick in a light coral and a French inspired look of smudged smoky eyes.
-Going out with a red lipstick makes you look like a tourist in Alaska.

 To show you how the hem moves I tried to turn around on a rock.
 However, the rock was a bit uneven (see photos).
 So it turned into a funny, tricky balancing act.
 To not break my ankles or fall off the rock into the stone bed, I am looking down and not at the camera.